5th Year Weekly Grinds

 A: Yes, the classes schedule generally follows the normal school calendar with breaks at mid-terms, Christmas & Easter.
 Please refer to the timetable for more details

-Q: What style are the classes conducted in?
-Can students ask questions?
+Q: Are the classes conducted ‘lecture style’ or are students free to ask questions?

-A: Our classes run in a more lecture style than most students might be used to in school, but they are also interactive, and teachers will use a variety of methods to ensure that students can learn and understand and feel comfortable asking questions and contributing to the class.
+A: Our classes are run in more lecture style than most students might be used to in school.
+However they are also interactive and our teachers use a variety of methods to ensure that students can ask questions and contribute to the class.

 Q: For weekly grinds, does the beginning of a new term mean the start of a new course?